-More Simple Tricks to Make Your Stuff Last Longer
+Simple Tricks to Make Household Stuff Last Longer, Stretch Farther

 Being wasteful is easy, especially when everything seems to be so plentiful and simple to replenish.
 Just order more.
 Or run to the store, right?
 Sure, we love to buy things on sale but that’s not the only way—nor the best way—to cut costs.
-Discovering simple ways to make things last longer is the surefire way to save time and money.
+Discovering simple ways to make things last longer and stretch farther is a surefire way to save time and money

 Blue Dawn